 In addition to being the holder of two conservation easements on Reserve lands, we work proactively with Montana Fish, Wildlife and Parks (FWP) to manage the Reserve in ways that correspond with the agency’s guidelines and goals for the region.
 We are currently one of the largest participants in FWP’s Block Management program and one of very few participants that have agreed to 10-year agreements for continued sportsmen’s access.
-Reserve Manager Bryce Christensen also serves on the Citizens’ Advisory Committee for Region 6.
+Reserve Supervisor Damien Austin also serves on the Citizens’ Advisory Committee for Region 6.

 Wildlife Conservation Society